 The scenarios in this section are for illustrative purposes and do not convey additional requirements beyond those imposed by this specification.

 The RP enters into a pairwise trust agreement with the IdP to accept assertions for Agency A. The RP declares the set of attributes that it needs from the IdP as part of this agreement.
-The RP uses a just-in-time provisioning system to establish an RP subscriber account only once the subscriber logs in for the first time.
+The RP uses a just-in-time provisioning system to establish an RP subscriber account when the subscriber logs in for the first time.
 The RP has other pairwise agreements with other IdPs to accept assertions for different agencies but will reject any assertions for accounts at Agency A that come from any other IdP.

 The IdP generates a pairwise federated identifier for the PIV identity account for each RP that it is in contact with by hashing the identifier for the RP along with a randomly generated value stored with the PIV identity account at the IdP.
 This way, each new RP that signs on to the IdP gets a different federated identifier for a single account, but a consistent federated identifier is used for each RP with that account.

 Per the terms of the trust agreement, the subscriber is prompted by the IdP the first time they log on to the RP.
 The IdP asks for the subscriber’s consent at runtime to share attributes with the RP.
-The IdP also prompts the subscriber to allow the IdP to remember this consent decision.
+The IdP prompts the subscriber to allow the IdP to remember this consent decision.
 This stored decision causes the IdP to act on the stored consent in a future request and not prompt the subscriber if the same RP requests the same attributes.

-Agencies A, B, and C each have a home IdP running OpenID Connect for their PIV identity accounts.
-All three agencies join a multilateral federation in which the federation authority independently verifies that each home IdP represents the agency in question.
-The federation authority publishes the home IdP records for all agencies that are part of the multilateral federation.
+Agencies A, B, and C each have a home agency IdP running OpenID Connect for their PIV identity accounts.
+All three agencies join a multilateral federation in which the federation authority independently verifies that each home agency IdP represents the agency in question.
+The federation authority publishes the home agency IdP records for all agencies that are part of the multilateral federation.
 This publication allows RPs within the federation to discover which IdP is to be used to access accounts for a given agency under the rules of the federation agreement.

 RPs X and Y wish to allow logins from agencies A, B, and C, and the RPs declare their intent and a list of required attributes to the federation authority.
 The federation authority assesses both RP requests and adds them to the multilateral federation.
 This allows both RPs to register at each of the three separate IdPs as needed for each agency.